rclone/rclone/docs/content/commands/rclone_config_create.md

 `rclone config password` command.

-The flag `--non-interactive` is for use by applications that wish to configure rclone themeselves, rather than using rclone's text based configuration questions.
+The flag `--non-interactive` is for use by applications that wish to configure rclone themselves, rather than using rclone's text based configuration questions.
 If this flag is set, and rclone needs to ask the user a question, a JSON blob will be returned with the question in it.